PChwistek/Clairvoyance/README.md

 # Clairvoyance
-In order to you the app, make sure to update pandaScoreKeys.js with your API token from PandaScore
+In order to use the app, make sure to update pandaScoreKeys.js with your API token from PandaScore